paymill/paymill-example-php-subscriptions/README.md

     }
 }
 ```
-As you can see there are also some meta information, which we can be passed to composer.json like name and version.
+As you can see there is also some meta information, which can be stored in composer.json like name and version.

 When you run in your terminal **composer install** (I assume that you have already downloaded the composer).
 In your project root you should see new file: **composer.lock** and new **vendor folder**.
 In composer.lock you can see detailed description of each dependency.
 In vendor folder you can find each requested library together with its dependencies if some.

 The application implements custom MVC like dispatcher.
 Every request goes to **index.php**.
 The script in this file loads all libraries, instantiate the view rendering engine and based on the GET parameters: *controller* and *action* creates new instance of the controller and calls its requested method.

 In application's database we store 3 tables:
-* offers: Contains following columns name, amount and PAYMILL Offer identifier
+* offers: Contains columns name, amount and PAYMILL Offer identifier
-* users: Contains following columns email, password, name, offer_id and PAYMILL Client identifier
+* users: Contains columns email, password, name, offer_id and PAYMILL Client identifier
-* subscriptions: Contains following columns active, next_capture_at, canceled_at, user_id, PAYMILL Payment identifier and PAYMILL Subscription identifier
+* subscriptions: Contains columns active, next_capture_at, canceled_at, user_id, PAYMILL Payment identifier and PAYMILL Subscription identifier

 For dealing with the database and the external dependency to PAYMILL we have four models:
 * Offer: contains information from local database and PAYMILL server